 Zimmerman Murals

 Zimmerman Library is on the National Register of Historic Places (as per US Dept of Interior, National Park Service).
 This requires State Historical Preservation Officeapproval before we can make changes to permanent aspects of the building.
+Please note that there are some that believe further investigation needs to take place to determine if this can be challenged.

 Zimmerman Murals |